-On-Road Requirement
+On-Road Requirements

 This vehicle should be used only where on-road usage is permitted for the Low Speed Vehicle (LSV) category.
+Check local legislations.
+This vehicle may need other equipments to meet local regulations.

 A valid driver's license is required to drive this vehicle on public roads where permitted.